bevansr/project_2-group/README.md

 [Landmarks and Murals in Chicago - Tableau Dashboard](https://public.tableau.com/profile/jiaping3168#!/vizhome/LandmarksandMuralsinChicago3/Dashboard)
 ## Project Description

 The goal of the project is to analyze the installation and distributions of both murals and landmarks in Chicago to provide better tourism tools to explore Chicago.
-The `D3.js`, `Plotly.js` `Leaflet` libraries was used to allow interaction in addition to `HTML`, `CSS`, `Bootstrap`, and `Javascript`.
+The `D3.js`, `Plotly.js` `Leaflet` libraries were used to allow interaction in addition to `HTML`, `CSS`, `Bootstrap`, and `Javascript`.

 * All the project files are contained in this repo.